theWalkingEcho/Assignment/README.md

 It includes 2 tasks that have been completed.

+## Prerequisites
+1. Download the files through Github.
+Ensure you download the CSV files as well.
+2. Open it in Jupyter Notebook.
+3. Install the required libraries - numpy matplotlib mlxtend
+4. And then you can run each cell and view the output.

 ## Task 1
 1. Clean, prepare and transform the dataset for analysis.
 2. Perform Exploratory Data Analysis on the data to understand what insights can be achieved.